-Manchester United vs Atletico Madrid predicted line-ups and team news
+Manchester United vs Atletico Madrid confirmed line-ups and team news

-Manchester United vs Atletico Madrid predicted line-ups: Team news ahead of Champions League fixture
+Manchester United vs Atletico Madrid confirmed line-ups: Team news ahead of Champions League fixture

 Everything you need to know ahead of the second leg of the Champions League Round of 16 tie